cg7346/flixster/README.md

 </p>

 ### Notes
+Describe any challenges encountered while building the app.
-At first the collection view was not displaying properly, and figured out I need to change the Estimate Size property to None
+- At first the collection view was not displaying properly, and figured out I need to change the Estimate Size property to None

 ---